Benefits of Using a Water Softener

 When you have hard water, you have to use more soap for a good lather.
 The minerals in hard water react with soap.
 This forms a scum on tubs.

-With soft water, you won’t need to waste as much time cleaning to remove soap scum.
-You’ll also use less detergent.
+With soft water, you won’t need to use as much time cleaning to get rid of soap scum.
+You’ll also use less cleaning supplies.